 - The Fiorano ESB Server is the Administration Gateway to the ESB Peer Server network.

-- The Fiorano Service components are either the interfaces to units of the Enterprise IT Infrastructure or implementations of commonly used integration elements (such as transformations, and content-based routers).
+- The Fiorano Service components are either the interfaces to units of the Enterprise IT Infrastructure or implementations of commonly used integration elements (such as transformations, content based routers, and so on).
 The Fiorano Service components implemented mostly in Java are either pure JMS or JCA components.
 Custom service components can be built in Java, C#, C or C++.

-- The Fiorano Tools Interface is provided via the Fiorano eStudio which offers intuitive visual interfaces for the implementation of ESB server capabilities for end Users.
+- The Fiorano Tools Interface is provided via the Fiorano eStudio which offers intuitive visual interfaces for the implementation of ESB rver capabilities for end Users.

 ESB Server to Peer Server communication

-All data communication in the ESB network during runtime happens in a direct Peer to Peer manner among Peer Servers.
-Only the control data flows between the Enterprise and the Peers.
+All data communication at runtime in the ESB network happens in direct Peer to Peer fashion among Peer Servers.
+Only control data flows between the Enterprise and the Peers.
 The types of control events handed by the ESB Server include service component state notifications, event process state notifications, HA events, document tracking events and so on.